ISSN 0253-2778

 Yongchun Zhu is currently a Professor at the University of Science and Technology of China (USTC).
 She received her Ph.D. degree from USTC in 2006.
 Her research interests include lithium-ion/sodium-ion batteries, aqueous batteries, metal–air battery and materials with ultralow thermal conductivity

 Changzheng Wu is currently a Professor at the University of Science and Technology of China (USTC).
 He received his Ph.D. degree from USTC in 2007.
-His research interests include preparation and characterization of two-dimensional materials with excellent physical properties, oxygen reduction catalysts and fuel cells, relevant mechanism and functional application of transition metal oxide materials
+His research interests include preparation and characterization of two-dimensional materials with excellent physical properties, oxygen reduction catalysts and fuel cells, and relevant mechanism and functional application of transition metal oxide materials

 • Corresponding author: E-mail: ychzhu@ustc.edu.cn; E-mail: czwu@ustc.edu.cn